anujmahajan28/tp/README.md

 Then I check that creator of request is by default added as stakeholder and their details displayed in the “Stakeholder” fields

+Hi [Name],
+Good morning!
+Just to inform you, I don’t have any planned leaves between 28th July and 14th August.
+If anything comes up, I’ll make sure to update you in advance.

+Thanks!